Ellamina19/Data-Analysis-for-Skilharvest/README.md

 # Data-Analysis-for-Skilharvest
 This is a documentation about my learning and progress with skilharvest.
+Let's dive into the analysis together😙

 ## Documentation Outline
 - [Project Overview](#project-overview)